aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 ### Add buttons to the homepage

-To trigger user authorization, you will need action buttons.
-Replace  *src/app/pages/home/home.page.html* with the following code to render buttons in the homepage:
+To initiate user authorization, you will need action buttons.
+Replace  *src/app/pages/home/home.page.html* with the following code to create buttons in the homepage:

 ```html
 <ion-header>